Table of Contents Show

-Columbia River Gorge is a National Scenic Area located near the pacific northwest of the USA.
+Columbia River Gorge is a National Scenic Area located near the Pacific Northwest of the USA.
 This area shared borders with Washington in the North and Oregon in the South.

 To the west of the area lies the temperate rainforest.
 These forests are marked by bigleaf maples, western hemlock, and Douglas fir.
-All covered in epiphytes.
+All are covered in epiphytes.

 Hiking, sightseeing, biking, water rides, and fishing are the most common activities performed by people who visit the Gorge.
 Columbia River Gorge is known for its high concentration of waterfalls, with over 90 falls situated near the Oregon border of the Gorge.

-The 620 foot high Multnomah Falls are a significant point of attraction in this area.
+The 620-foot-high Multnomah Falls are a significant point of attraction in this area.
 Trails and the sites visited in the morning are managed by the US Forest Service and many state parks of Oregon and Washington.

 The warmest month is the Columbia River Gorge in early August, where the highest temperature is recorded at around 34.4°C. The temperature generally drops to 16.8°C during the night.
-If you want to visit the Columbia River Gorge during the warm times, you should consider July, August, and June.
+If you want to visit the Columbia River Gorge during warm times, you should consider July, August, and June.

 4. Olympic National Park

 This national park is located on Mt Angeles Road in Port Angeles, Washington.
-It was established on June 29, 1938, and is spread over 2499177 acres with a set of hiking trails applied all over for the visitors.
+It was established on June 29, 1938, and is spread over 2499177 acres with a set of hiking trails applied all over for visitors.

 This park is divided into four different regions.
-These are the Pacific coastline, alpine areas, the west side temperate rainforest, and the drier east side’s forest.
+These are the Pacific coastline, alpine areas, the west side temperate rainforest, and the drier east side forest.
 Inside the park lies the three distinct ecosystems

 - Subalpine Forest